 Historic Sites of Manitoba: McCreary School No. 1348 (McCreary, Municipality of McCreary)

-The Rosamond School District was established formally in May 1905 and a two-storey, four-classroom school building was erected in the village of McCreary, at the time a part of the Rural Municipality of McCreary.
+The Rosamond School District was established formally in May 1905 and a two-storey, four-classroom school building was erected in McCreary, at the time a part of the Rural Municipality of McCreary.
 In 1936, it became McCreary Municipal School No. 1348 and, in 1959, McCreary Consolidated School No. 1348.
-It became part of the Turtle River School Division in 196.
+It later became part of the Turtle River School Division.

 The school building is no longer present at the site.
 However, the old school bell (restored in 1987) tops a stone monument that was unveiled at the site on 31 July 1994, along with a plaque listing other rural schools that operated in the McCreary region: